ncaptier/stabilized-ica/docs/source/ICA.rst

 A fixed-point algorithm
 _______________________

-In order to complete the FastICA approach, we finally need and efficient algorithm for solving the approximate optimization problem we derive in the previous sections.
+In order to complete the FastICA approach, we finally need an efficient algorithm for solving the approximate optimization problem we derive in the previous sections.
 A gradient descent scheme could absolutly work but it would require tuning the learning rate to ensure and speed up the convergence.
 Hyvärinen proposed instead a fixed-point strategy.

 We can briefly detail the principles of such an algorithm using the more simple task of finding a single independent component :math:`\boldsymbol{w}_*^T \boldsymbol{x}`.
 It writes very similarly to the previous optimization problem except that :math:`\sum\limits_{i=1}^{n} J_G(\boldsymbol{w_i}^T \boldsymbol{x})` is replaced by a single term :math:`J_G(\boldsymbol{w}^T \boldsymbol{x})`.